Little Thunderbolt Pose - Laghu Vajrasana

 Step 5

-With control that comes from grounding through the legs, drop your head back and slowly lower the crown to the ground, coming into a backbend.
+With a controlled motion derived from grounding through your legs, slowly drop your head back and gradually lower the crown of your head towards the ground, entering into a backbend.

 Step 6